sqlitebrowser/website/content/blog/2019-02-07-added-public-web-stats-using-fathom.md

 The setup was fairly easy, though the ARM64 download for the current release (1.2.1) [doesn't seem to work with SQLite](https://github.com/usefathom/fathom/issues/218) due to an accidental setting during their build.
 Hopefully fixed for the next release.

-PostgreSQL is being the database database, and Nginx providing HTTPS termination.
+PostgreSQL is being the database, and Nginx providing HTTPS termination.

 The [stats server is public](https://stats.sqlitebrowser.org), so added a link to it from our menu bar just because.